BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 Most of the settings of an exercise/module are part of that content.
 The module contains things like:
 * Can a student download a certificate?
-* How many open reviews can a student have? (default is 7)
+* How many open reviews can a student have within this module? (default is 7)

 The exercise settings contain things like:
 * What files should a student hand in?